qkcire/postig/README.md

 # Getting Started
 ### Credential Requirements
 In order to use Postig you must obtain staging credentials to access the Stamps.com API.
 You can obtain these credentials by registering for a [free developer account](http://developer.stamps.com/developer/).
-You will receive an `IntegrationID` along with a `username` and `password`.
-The `username` and `password` will be used to log into the Postig as per normal procedure, however, you will need to take your `IntegrationID` and assign it to the `id` variable inside `src/window.js`.
+You will receive an `IntegrationID` along with a username and password.
+The username and password will be used to log into Postig on launch, however, you will need to take your `IntegrationID` and assign it to the `id` variable inside `src/window.js` beforehand.

 Once you have completed the above, clone this repository and install all dependencies via [`npm`](https://docs.npmjs.com/):
 ```